dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/edge.md

 # Edge

-Edge is a structure composed of two Corner points in an image.
-A Corner represents a point at which the image's brightness or color sharply changes.
-Therefore, a Edge is a line segment connecting two such points that have been identified as Corners.
+The `Edge` interface defines a shape that is composed of two `Corner` points in 2-dimensional space.

 ## Definition